Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 4. Set start command: `node server.js`
 5. Deploy and access your video player via the provided URL

-Congratulations if you managed to deploy it successfully using
+> Congratulations if you managed to deploy it successfully using Cloud Hosting...
 ---

 ## 📁 File Structure